 “And never let it know you are afraid!”

 There was a cheer from the rangers as Hildegard shot forward, flaming sword in hand as the distance between hunter and quarry evaporated.
 Even Hanne felt herself caught up in the excitement, though she reminded herself that the advice would do little good for a ranger lacking a magical fire-eating sword.
-It would not hurt to remind them all of that perspective, but now was not such a time.
-The Chimera screeched and lifted a great paw, long black claws extended as it swiped at Hildegard.
+The chimera screeched and lifted a great paw, long black claws extended as it swiped at Hildegard.

 Hildegard’s momentum never broke as she lithely bent out of the path of the massive claw, her sword whistling as it swung through the air to meet it instead.
 A chimera’s arm was as thick around as a small tree trunk, but Hildegard’s sword was an ancient thing that had been drinking in her magic all night, and when it met the flesh of the chimera it found it particularly yielding.
 The beast’s great forelimb fell to the ground with a thud, geysers of blood issuing from the stump of a leg that remained.
 There was a brief pause of shock before the terrible three-toned roar of pain and rage.
 That pause, however, was all Hildegard needed.